 The UCSF Learning Success Program is an exciting opportunity to stay up-to-date with your child's academic (reading and math) and cognitive (self-control, attention, memory) skills, which are critical to future success, every year for three years from Kindergarten.
 Click to learn more.

 brainLENS (Laboratory for Educational NeuroScience) at the University of California, San Francisco combines cutting-edge, cross-disciplinary research methods with a deep passion for maximizing children’s potential in life, particularly stemming from the academic domain.

-We use the latest brain imaging techniques, genetic measures, and computational approaches to examine the process of learning, including acquisition of skills such as reading, socio-emotional processing, motivation and resilience.
+With a firm belief in interdisciplinary research, we integrate the latest brain imaging techniques, genetic analysis, and computational approaches to examine processes of learning, including acquisition of skills, such as reading, socio-emotional processing, motivation and resilience.

-For more information regarding the center, contact Professor Fumiko Hoeft at firstname.lastname@example.org.
+For more information regarding the lab, contact Professor Fumiko Hoeft at firstname.lastname@example.org.